TO THE MEMBERS OF KAPSTON SERVICES LIMITED

 (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has been sanctioned working capital limits in excess of five crore rupees, in aggregate, from banks or financial institutions on the basis of security of current assets.
 In our opinion, the quarterly returns or statements filed by the Company with such banks or financial institutions agree with the books of accounts of the Company.

-iii. (a) According to the information and explanations given to us and on the basis of our examination of the records of the company, During the year the company has not given any advances in the nature of loan, provided any guarantee or given any security to its subsidiaries, Joint ventures, other companies, firms, Limited Liability Partnerships or any other parties.
+iii.
+According to the information and explanations given to us and on the basis of our examination of the records of the company, During the year the company has made investment in, Provided guarantee or security, granted unsecured loans to companies , firms, Limited liability Partnership or any other parties during the year in respect of which the requisite information is set out below.

-(b) The company has not made investments, provided guarantees, provided security and granted advances in the nature of loans to companies, firms, Limited Liability Partnerships or any other parties.
+(B) The company has not made investments, provided guarantees, provided security and granted advances in the nature of loans to companies, firms, Limited Liability Partnerships or any other parties other than subsidiaries.
 Accordingly, the requirement to report on clause 3(iii)(b) of the order is not applicable to the company to that extent.

 iv.
 The company has not advanced any loans or guarantees to the directors of the company.
 Hence this clause is not applicable to the company.